Ayodhya verdict: Travelogues, 'loose fragments of history' considered by SC

 The court took into account the travel account written by William Finch, in which he notes of a "castle built 400 years earlier and the ruins of Ram Chandra's castle".
 He also acknowledges the religious beliefs associated with Lord Ram, stating the purpose of his incarnation.
 The 'Imperial Gazetteer of India' refers to a vast mound known as Ramkot and the existence at a corner of which is the holy spot where Lord Ram was born.

 The gazetteer records that most of the enclosure is occupied by a mosque built by Babur from the remains of an old temple.
-It refers the existence of Ram Chabutra in the outer portion that marks the birthplace of Lord Ram.
+It refers to the existence of Ram Chabutra in the outer portion that marks the birthplace of Lord Ram.
 The travel account of one Edward Thornton in the 'Gazetteer of the territories under the Government of East India Company' refers to extensive ruins, said to be those of the fort of Rama.

-PTI LLP ABA MNL SJK RKS
+The Supreme Court in a historic verdict on Saturday backed the construction of a Ram temple by a trust at the disputed site in Ayodhya, and ruled that an alternative five-acre plot must be allotted for construction of a mosque in the Hindu holy town.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)